nacitar/nightreign-relic-build-generator/README.md

-# NightReign Relic Build Generator
+# Nightreign Relic Build Generator
 This utility is used to find combinations of your relics which can be equipped together in order to make a desirable build.